This is the multi-page printable view of this section. Click here to print.

 Scale In | AddUpdatePolicy2 | Min | CPU Usage | <= 60% |

-It is possible to delete a policy from an Auto-Scaling Group.
-To delete a policy, follow the procedure below.
+You can delete a policy of an Auto-Scaling Group.
+To delete a policy of an Auto-Scaling Group, follow these steps.

-- Auto-Scaling Group menu, click.
-Move to the Auto-Scaling Group List page.
+- Click the Auto-Scaling Group menu.
+Navigate to the Auto-Scaling Group List page.

-- On the Auto-Scaling Group List page, click the resource to check the detailed information.
-Move to the Auto-Scaling Group Details page.
+- Auto-Scaling Group List page: click the resource you want to view details for.
+You will be taken to the Auto-Scaling Group Details page.

 - Click the Policy Tab.
-Move to the Policy Tab page.
+You will be taken to the Policy Tab page.

 - Select the policy to delete and click the Delete button.
-The Policy Delete Confirmation popup window opens.
+The Policy Deletion Confirmation popup opens.

-- Confirm the Policy Delete Confirmation popup window and click the Confirm button.
+- Policy Deletion Confirmation Check the popup window and click the Confirm button.

-You can schedule daily, weekly, monthly, or one-time, and set the desired number of servers at a fixed time.
-This is useful when it is possible to predict when to reduce or increase the number of servers.
+You can schedule reservations daily, weekly, monthly, or one-time, and set the desired number of servers at the specified time.
+This is useful when you can predict when you need to decrease or increase the number of servers.

 Add schedule

-You can add a schedule to the Auto-Scaling Group.
-To add a schedule to the Auto-Scaling Group, follow these steps.
+You can add a schedule to an Auto-Scaling Group.
+To add a schedule to an Auto-Scaling Group, follow these steps.

-- Auto-Scaling Group menu is clicked.
-It moves to the Auto-Scaling Group list page.
+- Click the Auto-Scaling Group menu.
+Navigate to the Auto-Scaling Group List page.

-- Auto-Scaling Group list page, click the resource to check the detailed information.
-It moves to the Auto-Scaling Group details page.
+- Auto-Scaling Group List page, click the resource you want to view detailed information for.
+You will be taken to the Auto-Scaling Group Details page.

 - Click the Schedule Tab.
-It moves to the Schedule Tab page.
+You will be taken to the Schedule Tab page.

 - Click the Add Schedule button.
 The Add Schedule popup window opens.